httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the upload is already complete ({{upload-complete}}), the server MUST NOT modify the upload resource and MUST reject the request.
 The server MAY use the problem type {{PROBLEM}} of "https://iana.org/assignments/http-problem-types#completed-upload" in the response ({{completed-upload}}).

-If the `Upload-Complete` request header field is set to true, the client intents to transfer the remaining representation data in one request.
-If the request content was fully received, the upload is marked as complete and the resource targeted by the initial upload creation proceeds to process the entire representation and generate a response (see {{upload-creation}}).
-Its response MUST include the final offset in the `Upload-Offset` header field.
+If the Upload-Complete request header field is set to true, the client intents to transfer the remaining representation data in one request.
+If the request content was fully received, the upload is marked as complete and the upload resource SHOULD generate the response that matches what the resource, that was targeted by the initial upload creation ({{upload-creation}}), would have generated if it had received the entire representation in the initial request.

 If the `Upload-Complete` request header field is set to false, the client intents to transfer the remaining representation over multiple requests.
 If the request content was fully received, the upload resource MUST acknowledge the new upload state by sending a response with the `201 (Created)` status code.
 The response MUST include the offset in the `Upload-Offset` response header field and the `Upload-Complete` response header field set to false.
 The response SHOULD include the `Upload-Limit` header field with the corresponding limits if existing.